Published on December 29th, 2014 | by Alicia Silverstone

-For the past few years, Christopher and I have been keeping special New Year’s journals.
-We sit down on New Year’s Eve and write down everything that happened that year… the highlights, highs and lows, accomplishments, things we were proud of, meaningful events, or maybe things that were sad or challenging.
-Next, we write about what we want the following year to be like.
-Then, the next year when we go and look back at what we wrote, it’s really cool to see if those things ended up happening… a great way to start the new year.
+In the past, I’ve kept a New Year’s journal where I sit down on New Year’s Eve and write down everything that happened that year… the highlights, highs, and lows, accomplishments, things I’m proud of, meaningful events, or maybe things that were sad or challenging.
+Next, I write about what we want the following year to be like.
+Then, the next year when I go and look back at what I wrote, it’s really cool to see if those things ended up happening… a great way to start the new year.

-Here are some of our past resolutions and other New Year’s thoughts:
+Here are some of my past resolutions and other New Year’s thoughts:

 Get Rid of Old Stuff